-- If you ask for a fast coverage decision without support from your doctor or other prescriber, we decide if you get a fast coverage decision. - If we decide that your medical condition doesn't meet the requirements for a fast coverage decision, we use the standard deadlines instead. - We send you a letter that tells you.
+- If you ask for a fast coverage decision without support from your doctor or other prescriber, we decide if you get a fast coverage decision. - If we decide that your medical condition doesn't meet the requirements for a fast coverage decision, we use the standard deadlines instead.

+- We send you a letter that tells you we will use the standard deadline.
 The letter also tells you how to make a complaint about our decision. - You can file a fast complaint and get a response within 24 hours.
 For more information making complaints, including fast complaints, refer to Section K.